tarinit2000/tt25926_coe332/homework06/README.md

 ### Step 5: Create a service for the flask API!

 I used the file ```tarinit-test-flask-service.yml``` for Step 5.
-You can use this command to create the pod:
+You can use this command to create the service:
 ```bash
 kubectl apply -f tarinit-test-flask-service.yml
 ```